Jools has been an online writer for over seven years. His articles tend to focus on pop culture and the rock industry.

 Yet arguably, the chief historian of the Renaissance, Jacob Burckhardt, reflects little on this type of text in his own book, The Civilization of the Renaissance in Italy.

 It is intriguing to find that he is more interested in Castiglione’s The Courtier because of what it offers on the social and cultural details of the Italian courts.

-As for the Florentine philosophers like Ficino he suggests a minor influence only aroused by the “special growth and development of the Italian mind”.
-Which leads us back to northern humanism, which Burckhardt suggested, owed its influences to Italy alone.
+As for the Florentine philosophers like Ficino, he suggests a minor influence only aroused by the “special growth and development of the Italian mind”.
+This leads us back to northern humanism, which Burckhardt suggested owed its influences to Italy alone.

 Burckhardt’s concentration on form rather than content helps to disguise the considerable work done by humanists in the north and south during the Renaissance.
 Works like Utopia have “stood the test of time”, a prerequisite of Burckhardt’s sign of greatness.

 Utopia has been read by later generations with a sense of perplexity.
-In its own age it was understood by men like Erasmus and Peter Giles because of its relevance to contemporary religious and social issues.
-There’s a strong argument that one needed to be “in the know” to truly understand it.
+In its own age, it was understood by men like Erasmus and Peter Giles because of its relevance to contemporary religious and social issues.
+There’s a strong argument that one needs to be “in the know” to truly understand it.